folio-org/folio-org.github.io/guides/manage-notifications.md

 menuTopTitle: Guides
 ---

-This guide assists to keep abreast of notifications, and especially to keep up-to-date with topics that are directly relevant to us.
+This guide assists to keep abreast of notifications, and especially to keep up-to-date with topics that are directly relevant to us personally.

 ## GitHub email with mentions